Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Abstract

 \section{Abstract}

 We study the complexity of learning and approximation of self-bounding functions over the uniform distribution on the Boolean hypercube $\zo^n$.
 Informally, a function $f:\zo^n \rightarrow \R$ is self-bounding if for every $x \in \zo^n$, $f(x)$ upper bounds the sum of all the $n$ marginal decreases in the value of the function at $x$.
 Self-bounding functions include such well-known classes of functions as submodular and fractionally-subadditive (XOS) functions.
-They were introduced by Boucheron \etal in the context of concentration of measure inequalities \cite{BoucheronLM:00}.
+They were introduced by Boucheron \etal~(2000) in the context of concentration of measure inequalities.
 Our main result is a nearly tight $\ell_1$-approximation of self-bounding functions by low-degree juntas.
 Specifically, all self-bounding functions can be $\eps$-approximated in $\ell_1$ by a polynomial of degree $\tilde{O}(1/\eps)$ over $2^{\tilde{O}(1/\eps)}$ variables.
+We show that both the degree and junta-size are optimal up to logarithmic terms.
+Previous techniques considered stronger $\ell_2$ approximation and proved nearly tight bounds of $\Theta(1/\epsilon^{2})$ on the degree and $2^{\Theta(1/\epsilon^2)}$ on the number of variables.
+Our bounds rely on the analysis of noise stability of self-bounding functions together with a stronger connection between noise stability and $\ell_1$ approximation by low-degree polynomials.
+This technique can also be used to get tighter bounds on $\ell_1$ approximation by low-degree polynomials and a faster learning algorithm for halfspaces.

-Both the degree and junta-size are optimal up to logarithmic terms.
-Previously, the best known bound was $O(1/\eps^{2})$ on the degree and $2^{O(1/\epsilon^2)}$ on the number of variables \cite{FeldmanV:13}.
-These results lead to improved and in several cases almost tight bounds for PAC and agnostic learning of submodular, XOS and self-bounding functions.
-In particular, assuming hardness of learning juntas, we show that PAC and agnostic learning of self-bounding functions have complexity of $n^{\tilde{\Theta}(1/\eps)}$.
+These results lead to improved and in several cases almost tight bounds for PAC and agnostic learning of self-bounding functions relative to the uniform distribution.
+In particular, assuming hardness of learning juntas, we show that PAC and agnostic learning of self-bounding functions have complexity of $n^{\tilde{\Theta}(1/\epsilon)}$.